 LIFE AS AN ACCREDITED INVESTOR

-To maximize your opportunites as an accredited investor, you must:
+To maximize your opportunities as an accredited investor, you must:

 1) Actively look for private investment opportunities